Characters: Super Mario Bros: Mario and Friends

 - All-Loving Hero: Shown this way especially in the RPGs, where she shows no ill will to anyone, even villains.

 - Ambiguously Human: Her race is frequently debated.
 As far as we know, she's a native of the Mushroom Kingdom.

-- Badass Princess: Don't let her looks fool you.
-Despite being kidnapped multiple times, Peach is quite experienced in a fight and she can kick your ass if she needs to, but only if her role in a particular game calls for it.
+- Badass Princess: Sometimes.
+Peach is quite experienced in a fight and she can kick your ass if she needs to, but only if her role in a particular game calls for it.

 - Bare Your Midriff: Her outfit in Super Mario Strikers and Mario Strikers Charged.

 - Berserk Button: As revealed in Super Paper Mario: being mocked for her eternal Damsel in Distress status.